Vonng/pigsty/docs/s-install.md

 ## Configure

-Unzip and go to the pigsty source directory: ``tar -xf pigsty.tgz && cd pigsty`` and execute the following command to start [configuration](v-config).
+Unarchive and enter pigsty source dir with `tar -xf pigsty.tgz && cd pigsty`, then execute `configure` to perform pre-install check.

 ```bash
 . /configure
 ```

-Executing `configure` will check for the following things, minor problems will be automatically attempted to be fixed, otherwise it will prompt an error to exit.
+`configure` will check following items.
+If check fails, it will prompt an error and exit.

 ```bash
 check_kernel     # kernel        = Linux